CIRCL/PyCIRCLean/README.md

 # How to contribute

 We welcome contributions (including bug fixes, new code workflows) via pull requests.
 We are interested in any new workflows that can be used to improve security in different organizations.
-If you see any potential enhancement required to support your sanitization workflow, feel free to open an issue.
+If you see any potential enhancements required to support your sanitization workflow, please feel free to open an issue.
+Read [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 # License